 Bonavia had arrived in Hong Kong in the mid-1960s, aged 25, and was engaged in the dreary business of translating international trade enquiries (many concerning the hot global demand for plastic flowers, I expect).

 No doubt realising that his talents could be more usefully employed, Bonavia turned to journalism, just as things were getting interesting.
 With no direct communication lines open to Peking, China Watchers like Bonavia relied on careful study of the newspapers.
-Unlike many of his colleagues, the Times man didn’t have to rely on interpreters.
+Unlike many of his colleagues, the Times man didn’t have to rely on translators.

 Bonavia determined that the Hong Kong agitators were not backed by the Chinese leadership, which showed no appetite to take the colony back from the British.
 According to Joan’s letters at the time, the British in Hong Kong were also showing no real appetite to stay.